Electromorphosis/Electromorphosis/README.md

-Human being, playing with computers since ca. year 2000;
+Human being, tinkering with computers since ca. 2000;
-since ca. 2019 I started taking it a bit more serious...
+from 2021 I also do it profesionally.

 My favourite computer-related topics are:
-    Thinking Things (or Things that Think);
-    automating things (less work = more Slack);
+    Machine cognition,
+    Automation,
-    games, esp. sandboxes/building/strategic;
+    games, esp. sandboxes/building/strategic,
-    human-computer interactions;
+    human-computer interactions,
-    generative processes, fractals;
+    generative processes & fractals;
     systems theory.

-What you can find in my repository as of now:
+What's published in my repository as of now:
 - Script for quick batch analysis of data obtained from Psytoolkit.
-It's working, but it is also my early project written in C, so it's rather crude.
-Maybe one day I'll refine it, but currently it doesn't have high priority for me (if any at all),
+It's working, but it is also my early project written in C. Much fun to write, not much use as of now.
+It sits here for historical reasons.
+- Garden game: gardening game.
+It is an early alpha version, so already playable, but still needs a few more tweaks and more content.
+Plant pixel art flowers on a randomly generated tilemap, gain cash, buy gnomes.
 - Some python doodles.
-As of now most of them are just some exercises.
-- Social Garden.
-Currently in pre-MVP stage browser game that mix casual gardening game with visually-enhanced chatrooms.